Anthropocene Boosters and the Attack on Wilderness Conservation

 Nature is resilient

-Peter Kareiva, The Nature Conservancy’s former Chief Scientist, is one of the more outspoken proponents of the idea that Nature is not fragile, but resilient.
+Peter Kareiva, The Nature Conservancy’s Chief Scientist, is one of the more outspoken proponents of the idea that Nature is not fragile, but resilient.
 Kareiva says “In many circumstances, the demise of formerly abundant species can be inconsequential to ecosystem function.”
 He cites as an example the loss of the passenger pigeon, once so abundant that its flocks darkened the sky, whose demise, according to Kareiva, had “no catastrophic or even measurable effects.”

 Stewart Brand also sees no problem with extinction.
 Brand recently wrote “The frightening extinction statistics that we hear are largely an island story, and largely a story of the past, because most island species that were especially vulnerable to extinction are already gone.”
 (10)